Using a CDN Live service for adaptive and multi bitrate streaming

 Set up your Adobe Flash Media Live Encoder (configured to multiple outputs)

-2. On the right hand side in your FMLE fill in your FMS URL rtmp://6534287788.publishstream.cdnsun.net/P6534287788 and choose your desired stream name (mystream in the picture below) followed by _%i as in the picture below.
+• On the right hand side in your FMLE fill in your Server URL rtmp://6534287788.publishstream.cdnsun.net/P6534287788 and choose your desired stream name (e.g. mystream) followed by _%i.
+Please note that %i is a wildcard for 1, 2, 3 as we have defined three outputs.

-3. Click on the "Connect" button and fill in your Username P6534287788 and Password Kmx7s14We as in the picture below.
+• Click on the Connect button and fill in your Username P6534287788 and Password Kmx7s14We.

-4. Finally click on the "OK" button.
+• Finally click on the OK button.

 Integrate into JW Player